 If a residential property has a water meter installed - visit the Water Metering webpage.

-- After Hours Emergency (leak), call the Town’s answering service, Protec: 250-338-9434
+After hours: for emergency leaks only, call the Town’s answering service, Protec at 250-338-9434

 The Town purchases water from the Comox Valley Regional District and is therefore subject to the water use restrictions specified in the Comox Valley Water Conservation Bylaw (PDF), where four stages of water use restrictions are established.